Danny Trejo: 2020s: Present

-Games
+In 2023, Danny Trejo made a surprise appearance on RuPaul’s Drag Race season 15, episode 7 “The Daytona Wind 2” acting challenge and referenced iconic queens of the past.

+Video games

 In 2004, Trejo made an appearance in the videogame Def Jam: Fight for NY, playing one of the villains, an enforcer for Snoop Dogg's character.
 Trejo's character is named after him and uses the street fighting style and was a Featured fighter and a Playable character.

 In 2006, Trejo reprised the role in the PSP videogame which was entitled Def Jam Fight for NY: The Takeover.

 Trejo lent his voice to Grand Theft Auto: Vice City and Grand Theft Auto: Vice City Stories for the character Umberto Robina, who also resembles Trejo.
 He also voiced Raul Alfonso Tejada, a Ghoul, in Fallout: New Vegas.

-Trejo appeared in the PlayStation Move game The Fight: Lights Out as Duke the instructor for the player's character.
+Trejo appeared in the PlayStation Move game The Fight: Lights Out as Duke, the instructor for the player's character.
 He appeared as himself in the second map pack installation for Call of Duty: Black Ops (2010), the "Escalation" map pack, on the zombie map "Call of the Dead".

 His voice and appearance is in the game Guns of Boom.
-He can only be seen in the introduction of the action sport first-person shooter video game which was entitled Greg Hastings Tournament Paintball MAX'D ("Play for Real", B-Real & DJ Lethal).
+He can only be seen in the introduction of the game Greg Hastings Tournament Paintball MAX'D ("Play for Real", B-Real & DJ Lethal).
 In 2019, he was added as a playable character to the battle royale mode of Call of Duty: Black Ops 4.

 In 2019, he participated in promotions for Magic: The Gathering Arena, along with Sean Plott.

-In 2021, Trejo has a guest appearance in the DLC expansion game Far Cry 6: Danny and Dani vs. Everybody.
+In 2021, Trejo made a guest appearance in the DLC expansion game Far Cry 6: Danny and Dani vs. Everybody.

-In 2022, Trejo also has a guest appearance in the 2D-platforming skateboarding game Olli Olli World, appearing in the fictional Radlandia.
+In 2022, Trejo also made a guest appearance in the 2D-platforming skateboarding game Olli Olli World, appearing in the fictional Radlandia.

 He also appears as Machete in the 3rd DLC for the game Scum.

+In 2023, Trejo was revealed as a celebrity star in Like a Dragon: Infinite Wealth, where he voices the Hawaiian mob boss Dwight Méndez.